parkinsons-toolkit/app-content/pages-content/managing-symptoms/weight.md

 - Rashes
 - Lifestyle and diet

-**Track your symptoms in the _Symptom and Activity Tracker_**
+_**Track your symptoms in the <a href="/learn/my-tracker" class="internal-link">My Tracker</a>:**_
+- This can help you to recall the details and help your health professional look for patterns.
 - Showing your healthcare workers a record of your daily intake of food and drink for 3 days can help them decide what to suggest next.
 If you see a dietician, they may ask for a more detailed record.
 - Monitor your weight monthly — it is helpful to have measurements to know how much weight is lost.
-You can record this in your _My Health_ section.
+You can record this in your  <a href="/learn/my-reminders-and-notes" class="internal-link">_My Reminders and Notes_</a> section.

 ### Tests
 If the cause for weight loss is not clear, they may run further tests such as blood tests or scans.